amine7777/katacoda-scenarios/ansible/ansible-vault/step1.md

 # How to use Ansible Vault?

-Let 's say we would like to encrypt a file where we are going to store a password.
-Our Ansible playbook will be the following:
+Let 's say we would like to create a user with a password but we would like to hide that password.
+Our first Ansible playbook will be the following:

 <pre class="file" data-target="clipboard">
 ---